 Cons

-RingCentral is one of the older business phone solutions for unified communications.
+RingCentral is an older business phone solution for unified communications.
 It’s also accessible online and with compatible desk phones (if your company still uses them).

 RingCentral also has limitations around storing conversations (unless you pay for their most expensive plan).
 For example: